 could leverage your existing LoadRunner scripts to work with Gatling.

 In this article, we will show you two ways in which this can easily be achieved.
+You can also find more information on the topic by downloading our dedicated whitepaper.

 Method 1: HAR File Conversion